jumpingjoy/watchnationpro/index.md

     <!-- one link to product 5 review page-->
     <!-- one link to product 5 promo code page-->

 As a women, you might be knowing about a normal watch ⌚and its types and how to select them.
-But, selecting best women's smartwatches among the huge brand names and varieties is entirely a different ballgame.
-The number of features and technical specifications available in these smartwatches, which might be overwhelming as a beginner.
+But, selecting best women's smartwatches among the huge number of branded smart watches names and varieties is entirely a different ballgame.
+The smartwatch brands have number of features and technical specifications available in these smartwatches, which might be overwhelming as a beginner.

-To help with this answer, we have come up with this ultimate site for everything related to best womens watches.
+To help with selecting the best smart watches, we have come up with this ultimate site for everything related to best womens watches.

-## watchnationpro.com's Motto
+## WatchNationPro.com's Motto

-Unlike other sites which baffle the readers with women's tech suits features and its overall generic opinions on the product, **our reviews are entirely directed 2 mottos:**
+Unlike other sites which baffle the readers with women's tech suits features and its overall generic opinions and classy women qoutes on the product,

+### Our smart watch review is directed on the following mottos
 * How the female smart watches features help in solving the problems?
 * **Provide 5 star ratings** for each and **every feature** based on its performance?
-Example, What is the 5 star rating for smartwatch battery
+  1. Example, What is the 5 star rating for smartwatch battery
+  2. What is the 5 star rating of the heart rate function in the smartwatch?
-* Provide detailed Buying Guide for ladies smartwatches
+* Provide detailed Buying Guide for buying the best ladies smartwatches
-* Provide How-to Guides like the following:
+* Provide How-to Guides on basic/advanced operation in a smartwatch:
   1. how to switch on the smartwatch
   2. How to connect watch to phone?

+We will ensure that the new smartwatch introduced in the market are also tested and the list will be updated accordingly.

 ### What is the best smartwatch?